seraaaaaaaa/travel_notebook_app/README.md

 - Manage Destinations: Add and organize multiple travel destinations.
 - Expense Tracking: Record expenses for each trip and provide data visualization for financial insights.
-- Currency Converter: Calcualte and convert local currencies within the app.
+- Currency Converter: Calculate and convert local currencies within the app.
 - To-Do List: Create and manage to-do lists for your trips to stay organized.

 ## Preview